kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

 ## High Level Design
 1. Manage the tftp directory
   * /tftpboot/(coreos)(centos)(RHEL)
-  * /tftpboot/pxelinux.0/(MAC) -> linked to linux image config file
+  * /tftpboot/pxelinux.0/(MAC) -> linked to Linux image config file
 2. Update per install the link for pxelinux
 3. Update the DHCP config to reflect the host needing deployment
 4. Setup nodes to deploy CoreOS creating a etcd cluster.
-5. No have access to the public [etcd discovery tool](https://discovery.etcd.io/).
+5. Have no access to the public [etcd discovery tool](https://discovery.etcd.io/).
 6. Installing the CoreOS slaves to become Kubernetes minions.

 ## Pre-requisites